 How to Prepare Proteins

-I would keep certain cuts of meat, such as lean beef and ostrich mince, rare, but chicken gizzards, hearts, and breasts were cooked by boiling or steaming them.
+Uncooked meats are scrumptious for your fur companions, but if you aren’t comfortable with a raw diet, you can introduce semi-cooked meat.
+I kept certain cuts of meat, such as lean beef and ostrich, rare.
+Chicken gizzards, hearts, and breasts were cooked by boiling, frying, or steaming them.

 For dogs with skin allergies or digestive sensitivities to poultry, consider fish as an alternative protein.